Generic Name: lactobacillus acidophilus (LAK toe ba SIL us AS sid OFF il us)

 Follow all directions on the product label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-What should I tell my healthcare provider before taking lactobacillus acidophilus?
+What should I discuss with my healthcare provider before taking lactobacillus acidophilus?

 Ask a doctor, pharmacist, or other healthcare provider if it is safe for you to use this product if you have: